 It’s been a while since my last chocolate post – a decent and reasonable amount of time – safe for a new chocolate recipe, I think.

-If you saw my earlier post entitled, “chocolate lunacy” and the recipe for no-bake dark chocolate and peanut butter squares (see archives July 2012), you’ll know that I am addicted to chocolate.
-In fact, I empathized with a Lithuanian chocolate-maker who is a self-described chocolate lunatic.
+I am way too attracted to chocolate and sweets in general.
+In fact, I empathize with a Lithuanian chocolate maker, who described himself as a chocolate lunatic.
 Subsequently I’ve decided lunatic is a bit harsh – as a friend pointed out – it’s more of a chocolate spectrum disorder.

 Individual Molten Chocolate Cakes